These are the best Samsung Galaxy Watch 4 screen protectors

 Lightweight transparency: araree NUKIN Full Protective Case

-For coverage that protects your display as well as the case, check out this option from araree NUKIN.
-The ultra-slim design is made of lightweight polycarbonate that will protect both the display and the corners from scratches and other damage.
+For coverage that protects your display and the case, check out this option from araree NUKIN.
+The ultra-slim design is lightweight polycarbonate to shield the display and the corners from scratches and other damage.
 Best of all?
 You won't have to mess with any sticky residue or a complicated installation process.

 Perfectly flexible: RinoGear Screen Protector (8-Pack)

-Another option to consider for the larger Galaxy Watch 4 variant is this eight-pack of wet-install screen protectors from RinoGear.
+Another Samsung Galaxy Watch 4 screen protector to consider is this eight-pack of wet-install screen protectors from RinoGear.
 This is an ideal option for highly active individuals.
-The company uses a flexible "smart skin" film material that perfectly covers curves.
-Some other desirable features include crystal clear clarity and 100% touchscreen functionality.
+The company uses a flexible "smart skin" film material that perfectly covers curves, and other desirable features include crystal clear clarity and 100% touchscreen functionality.

 Best Samsung Galaxy Watch 4 screen protectors: Pick one

-Considering the Samsung Galaxy Watch 4 is one of the best Android smartwatches you can buy, you want to take excellent care of it.
-No matter how you plan to use your wearable, you'll do plenty of interacting with the AMOLED display.
+Considering the Samsung Galaxy Watch 4 is one of the best Android smartwatches you can buy, it's important to take excellent care of it.
+After all, nothing's worse than a shattered screen.
+No matter how you plan to use your wearable, you'll be interacting with the AMOLED touchscreen quite a bit.
 Therefore, it's a good idea to invest in a screen protector.
-Fortunately, there are plenty of solid options out there.
+If you purchased the stainless steel variant, be sure to check out our roundup of the best Samsung Galaxy Watch 4 Classic screen protectors.

-We have to recommend the three-Pack of Supershieldz Tempered Glass Screen Protectors as the best overall pick.
-You'll have all the features you need for maximum protection, including a residue-free material that protects again scratches.
-The tempered glass is highly durable and offers optimal clarity for the original touchscreen experience.
-Additionally, the hydrophobic and oleophobic coating helps reduce sweat marks and fingerprints.
-With all of these perks, you can see why it's one of the best Samsung Galaxy Watch 4 screen protectors.
+We can confidently say the three-pack of Supershieldz Tempered Glass Screen Protectors is the best overall pick.
+You'll have all the features you need for maximum protection.
+For example, you get a residue-free material that protects against scratches.
+The tempered glass offers optimal clarity that maintains the original touchscreen experience.
+Additionally, the hydrophobic and oleophobic coating is designed to reduce sweat and fingerprints.
+It's easy to see why it's one of the best Samsung Galaxy Watch 4 screen protectors out there.

-If you want the best of both worlds with a product that protects the display and the rest of the watch case, you'll love the Spigen Ultra Hybrid Screen Protector.
-Rather than only protecting the vulnerable display, this product also offers a shock-absorbent bumper case that will also protect the edges.
-You'll still be able to access the side buttons and use all of the key health sensors.
+If you want the best of both worlds with a product that protects the display and the rest of the watch case, you should consider the Spigen Ultra Hybrid Screen Protector.
+Rather than only covering the vulnerable display, this product also comes with a shock-absorbent bumper case to protect the surrounding edges.
+Most importantly, you'll still be able to access the side buttons and use all key health sensors.

-Regardless of what type of coverage you're seeking for your device, these are just a few of the best Samsung Galaxy Watch 4 screen protectors out there.
-The watch is currently available for pre-order and will be officially released on Aug.
-27.
+Regardless of what type of coverage you're seeking for your device, these are just a few of the best Samsung Galaxy Watch 4 screen protectors available right now.
+So whether you're looking for a thin tempered glass option or you want all-around coverage with a protective case, there's plenty more where that came from.

 We may earn a commission for purchases using our links.
 Learn more.